-Read about the organizations we support that are working to preserve and strengthen Jewish life and the Jewish people.
+Read about the organizations we support that are working to engage individuals, families, and communities in Jewish life.

 American Jewish Joint Distribution Committee (JDC)